Building the System That Builds the Product

 • PR creation and management workflows

-From a business perspective, this is transformational:
+From a business angle, this is transformational:

 • Small teams can do what large teams used to do